Matsumoto Itinerary: Exploring Japan’s Coolest Castle

 New Rules for Entering Japan

-- You must apply for a tourist visa at a Japanese embassy or consulate before arriving in Japan
+- You NO longer need to apply for a tourist visa at a Japanese embassy or consulate before arriving in Japan (for certain countries)

 Table of Contents